comic/evalutils/docs/usage.rst

-        ├── .gitignore               # Define which files git should ignore ├── process.py               # Contains your algorithm code - this is where you will extend the BaseAlgorithm class ├── README.md                # For describing your algorithm to others ├── requirements.txt         # The python dependencies of your algorithm container - add any new dependencies here ├── test                     # A folder that contains an example test image for testing │   ├── 1.0.000.000000*.mhd  # An example test image metaio header file │   ├── 1.0.000.000000*.zraw # An example test image metaio data file
+        ├── .gitignore               # Define which files git should ignore ├── process.py               # Contains your algorithm code - this is where you will extend the BaseAlgorithm class ├── README.md                # For describing your algorithm to others ├── requirements.in          # The python dependencies of your algorithm container - add any new dependencies here ├── requirements.txt         # The compiled python dependencies, update this with `pip-compile` ├── test                     # A folder that contains an example test image for testing │   ├── 1.0.000.000000*.mhd  # An example test image metaio header file │   ├── 1.0.000.000000*.zraw # An example test image metaio data file